Preparing your business for sale in California requires focus and precise planning.

 Channel Selection and Buyer Targeting

 Where appropriate, sellers may structure a controlled sale process through a business intermediary who can discreetly approach vetted buyers with pre-qualified interest and acquisition capacity.
 This method lets sellers maintain confidentiality while testing price sensitivity and Buyer motivation.
-In markets such as Northern California, where acquirers often have overlapping interests in technology, healthcare, and real estate, targeted outreach backed by a well-defined CIM increases efficiency and limits exposure to non-serious inquiries.
-Selling a business with confidentiality in mind
+In markets such as Northern California, where acquirers often have overlapping interests in technology, healthcare, and real estate, targeted outreach backed by a well-defined comprehensive information memorandum (CIM) increases efficiency and limits exposure to non-serious inquiries.
+Selling a business with confidentiality in mind.

-Buyer screening should factor in financial capability and operational compatibility, especially for businesses where customer retention depends on service continuity.
+Buyer screening should consider both financial capability and operational compatibility, particularly for businesses where customer retention relies on service continuity.
 Sellers should prepare a brief due diligence summary to preempt initial Buyer concerns and streamline conversations around fit, timeline, and deal terms.

 Demonstrating Market Traction and Scalability

-A key component of the marketing strategy is presenting commercial performance in a format that highlights both consistency and expansion potential.
-Rather than simply stating revenue growth, sellers should illustrate how that growth was achieved through product launches, geographic expansion, or improved sales conversion rates.
+A key component of the marketing strategy is presenting commercial performance in a format that highlights consistency and potential for expansion.
+Rather than simply stating revenue growth, sellers should illustrate their steps to success.
+Did revenue growth come through product launches, geographic expansion, or improving sales conversion rates?
 Include supporting documentation such as CRM dashboards, channel performance summaries, or cohort-based customer retention reports.

 Avoid generic claims about growth potential.
 Instead, cite specific indicators such as increased average order value, improved client retention metrics, or untapped verticals identified through internal analytics.
 For businesses in transition—adapting to changing regulations, shifting from in-person to digital delivery, or diversifying revenue streams—highlight the systems to manage that change and demonstrate early traction.
 This demonstrates adaptability, a critical trait in competitive Buyer markets where sustainability and resilience often outweigh short-term gains.